 Vietnam’s First Links Golf Course

-Just five minutes in a taxi from Mui Ne, Sea Links is the first links golf course in Vietnam, a world-class course and one of the most challenging links courses in Asia.
-It combines wonderful ocean views for players to enjoy whilst negotiating the rolling fairways and demon bunkers.
+Just five minutes in a taxi from Mui Ne, Sea Links is the first links golf course in Vietnam, a world-class course offering international tournaments.
+It’s one of the most challenging links courses in Asia and combines wonderful ocean views for players to enjoy whilst negotiating the rolling fairways and demon bunkers.
 It was designed by Ronald Fream and Golfplan Design Company from the US and we were heading there to play 18 holes.
 I was nervous.